apache/pekko-management/docs/src/main/paradox/discovery/aws.md

 You can use tags to simply mark the instances that belong to the same cluster.
-Use a tag that has "service" as the key and set the value equal to the name of your service (same value as `pekko.management.cluster.bootstrap.contact-point-discovery.service-name` defined in `application.conf`, if you're using this module for bootstrapping your Akka cluster).
+Use a tag that has "service" as the key and set the value equal to the name of your service (same value as `pekko.management.cluster.bootstrap.contact-point-discovery.service-name` defined in `application.conf`, if you're using this module for bootstrapping your Pekko cluster).

 Screenshot of two tagged EC2 instances: